Tw1ddle/samcodes-chartboost/README.md

 Supports:
 * Caching and showing interstitials.
-* Caching and showing the "more apps" panel.
+* Caching and showing "more apps" panels.
 * Caching and showing rewarded videos.
-* Customizable listener for reacting to events.
+* Customizable listener for reacting to SDK events.
 * Custom ad locations.

 Doesn't support: